jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

 * Setup a Linux machine to serve as the Autotest server.
-The Autotest server requires Python, Ethernet access to the DUT and basic Linux shell utilities.
+The Autotest server requires Python, Wireless access to the DUT and basic Linux shell utilities.
 The setup has been tested on Ubuntu 9.10 available for download at http://www.ubuntu.com/getubuntu/download/.